Do People Really Use Social Sharing Buttons?

 That’s because a lot of web designers implemented the social sharing buttons, but didn’t make the actual shared content look and feel like it was being shared by a person.
-And remember, social media is deeply personal; when a user shares a piece of content, they’re telling their own audience something about themselves, and they want it to make them look good.
+We all know that social media is personal; when a user shares something, they’re telling their own audience something about themselves, and they want it to make them look good.
 Garbled text or pixelated photos don’t achieve that.

 This created a level of distrust among users.
 Instead of assuming that the social sharing button would generate a Tweet or Facebook status that would be satisfactory, they instead took to copying and pasting links and adding their own message.